 Truth be told, the waiting game is your best friend when cooking steak.

-I’m not much for flipping steaks back and forth to try and achieve equal browning or grill marks on both sides.
+I’m not much for flipping New York Strip Steaks back and forth to try and achieve equal browning or grill marks on both sides.

 My philosophy to cooking a New York Strip Steak Recipe is very similar to that of famous chef Francis Mallman, who says to cook steak for longer on the first side and then flip it and cook it for the half time of the first side and serve it.